hapax/hapax.github.io/assets/pyramid.md

 	</figure>

 But what happens if we want to integrate $x^2$?
-There doesn't seem to be any analogous reasoning, and we are forced to do something fancier (like use the
+There doesn't seem to be any analogous geometry, and we are forced to do something fancy (like use the
 [fundamental theorem of calculus](https://en.wikipedia.org/wiki/Fundamental_theorem_of_calculus)) if we want to find the area under the curve.

-#### Pyramids and hypercubes

-It turns out we haven't tried hard enough, and there is a simple geometric approach to integrating $x^2$ and all the higher monomials
+But it turns out we haven't tried hard enough!
+There is a simple geometric approach to integrating $x^2$ and all the higher monomials $x^n$.
-$x^n$.
 This lets us integrate any polynomial by simply adding monomial terms.
 To see how to do this, let's first think of the integral of a linear function in a slightly different way.